mai-codes/Udacity_02_TriviaApp/backend/README.md

      "category": 2,
      "difficulty": 1,
      "id": 16,
-     "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?"
+     "question": "Which Dutch graphic artist M C was a creator of optical illusions?"
    }
  ],
  "success": true,